markwest1972/johnny_five_intro/exercises/01_installation_and_setup.md

 If you'd like to try it out, you can download it from the [Atom Website](https://atom.io).

 If you have another editor or IDE that you prefer then you can skip this step.
+You'll be mainly using copy and paste in this workshop, so you don't need anything powerful.